BabjiJada/BabjiJada/README.md

 - Currently, I’m focused on improving my skills and building innovative projects that make a difference.

+- 🎓 4 years of experience as a class representative, fostering teamwork and leadership

 ---

 ## 💻 Technology Stack